-These cities, in conjunction with most other jurisdictions in the Central Oklahoma area, test their outdoor warning siren (OWS) system every Saturday at Noon local time.
+These cities, along with others in the Central Oklahoma area, test their outdoor warning siren (OWS) system every Saturday at Noon local time.

 Norman Outdoor Warning System

 The City of Norman’s current OWS was purchased in 2011 and consists of 67 sirens.
 The new system entirely replaced an earlier system that did not adequately cover the entire city and that had some components dating back to Cold War attack-siren days.

 While the system has built-in telemetry and remote diagnostics members of the South Canadian Amateur Radio Society can provide value to the city by collecting direct observations of the proper functioning of the individual siren units.
 Each siren is typically set to run for either 30 or 60 seconds, depending on location for the siren test process.
 The total run time of each siren is reported to make sure each siren is working properly.
 Click on this link for a list of the Norman sirens.
 Click on the map to view a larger image.

 Moore Outdoor Warning System

 The City of Moore’s current outdoor warning siren system consists of 41 sirens.
 While the system has built-in telemetry and remote diagnostics members of the South Canadian Amateur Radio Society can provide value to the city by collecting direct observations of the proper functioning of the individual siren units.
 Some OWS sirens in Moore are electro-mechanical and have components that rotate and rotation or lack thereof should be reported.
 The siren test typically runs for 3 minutes.
 Click on this link for a list of the Moore sirens.
 Click on the map to view a larger image.